 Customers are looking for something more than the norm when shopping offline and that’s what big brands haven’t delivered.
 If you’re looking to set up on the high street, you need to offer something different that they can’t find elsewhere — from your competitors to your own online store.

 Depending on the type of business you run, there will be different ways that you can make each customers trip more personal.
 This can range from in-store kiosks that allow shoppers to see the availability of products they need and make an order, like Argos, to hosting in-store learning sessions like the Apple Store.
-It’s important to be as creative as possible in 2019 to capitalise on the interest of your customer.
+It’s important to be as creative as possible to capitalise on the interest of your customer.
 If they find your story enjoyable, chances are they’ll want to return.

 Another consideration should be guest Wi-Fi.
 Everyone who enters your store now expects to be able to connect to the internet and this could be a great opportunity for your business.
 With this, you’ll be able to advertise to them efficiently — as they’ve already shown interest to your brand by entering your store — with special offers and services they may not be aware of.
 Everyone loves a good deal!